legenary/MuscleModel/README.md

    Select source code directory as "{your_path}/MuscleModel/bullet3".

-   Select binaries directory as "{your_path}/MuscleModel/bullet3/build" (select "yes" when prompted asking to create build directory).
+   Select binaries directory as "{your_path}/MuscleModel/bullet3/build".

    **Specify "LIBRARY_OUTPUT_PATH" field value to "{your_path}/MuscleModel/bullet3/build/lib" if it is not so already.**

-   Click **Configure**, then **Generate**, select your version of visual studio as the generator.
+   Click **Configure** (select "yes" when prompted asking to create build directory), then **Generate**, select your version of visual studio as the generator.

    Double-click open "MuscleModel/bullet3-master/build/BULLET_PHYSICS.sln" using Microsoft Visual Studio.